yun-liu/BING/README.md

 ### Citations

-If you are using the code provided here in a publication, please consider citing our paper:
+If you are using the code provided here in a publication, please consider citing:

     @article{cheng2019bing,
       title={{BING}: Binarized Normed Gradients for Objectness Estimation at 300fps},